-37. Upon information and belief, Fiserv, a global provider of financial services technology solutions, entered into an OEM agreement with Mitek to act as a distributer of Mitek's Mobile Imaging Instrumentalities.
-As explained by Mitek, Fiserv has knowledge of the "relationship with Mitek and Defendant Wells Fargo relating to the accused instrumentalities, including but not limited to the Mobile Imaging Instrumentalities, and related subject matter."
-Fiserv continues to sell the Mobile Imaging Instrumentalities that are covered by one or more claims of the '163 patent.
-A true and correct copy of Mitek's disclosures is attached as Exhibit E.
+Upon information and belief, NCR entered into a license agreement with Mitek to act as a seller of Mitek's Mobile Imaging Instrumentalities.
+As explained by Mitek, NCR integration of the accused instrumentalities, and related subject matter."
+NCR continues to sell the Mobile Imaging Instrumentalities that are covered by one or more claims of the '163 patent.